A modern train crossing a bridge, representing infrastructure investment.

 2. Funding Channels

-Capital raised through ESG-linked municipal or corporate bonds can directly finance stations, fueling infrastructure, and trainsets.
+Capital can be raised through ESG-linked municipal or corporate bonds.

-Colorado Clean Transit initiatives and renewable energy credits can supplement federal programs, enhancing financial viability.
+Colorado Clean Transit initiatives and renewable energy credits can enhance viability.

 3. Development Plan